Malta Virtual Financial Asset (VFA) / Cryptocurrency Exchange License

 - Due to the extensive commitment of both time and resources, we will begin by having a call with your team to provide a general overview of the license application process in Malta

-- Once business terms have been agreed upon we’ll start by incorporating a local company in Malta
+- Once business terms have been agreed upon we’ll kick off the process by incorporating a local company in Malta

-- During the incorporation process we’ll prepare a list of documents needed for the application
+- During the incorporation process we’ll prepare a list of documents needed for the license application

-- After all documents have been gathered we’ll submit your application to the MFSA
+- After all documents have been gathered we’ll then submit your application to the MFSA

 - Once the application has been received by the MFSA we’ll remain in contact regarding updates and comments